rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 import pandas as pd
 files = glob.glob('*.pkl') #find all the files type pkl
 ```
-we read the files, one after the other, and convert it to dataframe
+We read the files, one after the other, and convert it to dataframe
-we update the dataframe and print a massage about the progress
+We update the dataframe and print a massage about the progress
-In the end, we create several merged pickle files, contain 10 simple pickle files
+In the end, we create 14 merged pickle files, contain 10 pickle files (that were created in the previous script)

 ```
 df = pd.read_pickle(files[0])